Ball Python Care 101 for Beginners

 Ball python care is relatively simple once you have an enclosure set up and running.
 While the initial investment for any reptile is costly, ball pythons are fairly inexpensive to care for long-term.
 They make excellent pets for both first-time snake owners and the most experienced herp enthusiasts alike.

 Always set up your enclosure a week before you bring your ball python home.
-This will allow you to do a “test run” of your enclosure setup to make sure everything is running properly and that the tank has the correct temperature and humidity settings.
+This will allow you to do a “test run” of your enclosure setup to make sure everything is running properly and that the glass tank has the correct temperature and humidity settings.

-About The Author
+Author